crispab/codekvast/DEVELOPMENT-GUIDE.md

 The following procedure can be used for demo purposes and also when doing development with live data flowing.

 1. Launch 4 terminal windows
-1. In terminal #1 do `./gradlew :product:dashboard:bootRun`.
+1. In terminal #1 do `./gradlew :product:server:dashboard:bootRun`.
 This will start Codekvast Dashboard that will consume the data files uploaded by the instrumented apps.
 1. In terminal #2 do `./gradlew :sample:jenkins1:run`.
 This will download and start one version of Jenkins with Codekvast attached.
 1. In terminal #3 do `./gradlew :sample:jenkins2:run`.
 This will download and start another version of Jenkins with Codekvast attached.